blazingkin/blz-ospl/README.md

-﻿blz-ospl
+﻿The blazingkin open source programming language (blz-ospl)
 ===

 [![Build Status](https://travis-ci.org/blazingkin/blz-ospl.svg?branch=master)](https://travis-ci.org/blazingkin/blz-ospl)

-An assembly-like interpreted language that implements both imperative and functional programming schema.

 Currently implemented in Java, but will eventually transition to being a directly compiled language.

 The language will change drastically right now as I build up feature-completeness and polish it.

-Language Hompage
+Language Homepage
 ===

 Check out the language homepage at [blazingk.in/blz-ospl](http://blazingk.in/blz-ospl).